hyperware-ai/hypergrid/hypergrid-shim/README.md

 # @hyperware-ai/hypergrid-mcp

-A Model Context Protocol (MCP) shim that exposes Hyperware MCP servers to MCP clients like Claude Desktop and Cursor.
+A Model Context Protocol (MCP) shim that exposes tools and services through Hypergrid to MCP clients like Claude Desktop and Cursor.

+## Available Tools

+- **search-registry**: Search for services and tools on Hypergrid.
+- **call-provider**: Call a specific Hypergrid provider.

 ## Installation